chapman-phys220-2018f/cw03-god_of_physics/README.md

 **Author(s):** **CHANGEME**

+## INSTRUCTOR COMMENTS

+Be sure to finish the assignment and actually push everything to GitHub.
+You have python code in your bash scripts.
+Your python code does not run.
+Your tests do not pass on Travis.
+Please come seek assistance if you are having difficulty with these items.

 ## Specification

 Complete the following exercises, saving your solutions in the indicated files.
 For Python files that include test functions, GitHub will automatically run your tests with ```nosetests3``` on every commit, indicating any failures via the Travis framework in the build status image above.